herrkris/kris-liest/content/plugins/podlove-podcasting-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.10.7 =

+* Feature: Direct episode access in templates via `{{ podcast.episodes({slug: 'pod001'}).title }}`
+* Feature: Episodes in templates can be filtered and ordered, for example `{{ podcast.episodes({orderby: 'title', 'order': 'ASC'}) }}`.
+For details, see [`podcast.episodes` documentation](http://docs.podlove.org/publisher/template-reference/#podcast)
+* Feature: Direct contributor access in templates via `{{ podcast.contributors({id: 'john'}).name }}`
+* Feature: Add shortcode `[podlove-podcast-social-media-list]`, which lists all social media accounts for the podcast
+* Feature: Add shortcode `[podlove-podcast-donations-list]`, which lists all donation accounts for the podcast
+* Feature: Add tag support for Auphonic
+* Enhancement: Add "Save and Continue Editing" buttons to all table based management screens
+* Enhancement: Use translations for month and day names in formatted template dates (if a language other than english is used)
+* Enhancement: Add refresh buttons for Auphonic preset selector
+* Enhancement: Pass more data to web player (as preparation for the next release)
+* Enhancement: Improved export format: It has its own namespace and a version now.
+Publisher version and export date are included as XML comments.
+XML elements are indented for better readability.
+* Remove default content for new templates
+* Fix: "Network Activate" works now
+* Fix: group and role filters for `[podlove-podcast-contributor-list]` shortcode work as expected now
+* Fix: Add services and donations to export format
+* Fix: `episode.player` in episode loops, outside the WordPress loop works now
+* Fix: Auphonic chapter integration issue
+* Fix: Instagram URL scheme

+= 1.10.6 =

+* Fix: contributor services will be saved correctly
+* Enhancement: add a donation column to contributor management table

+= 1.10.5 =

+**Changes to the Templating System**

+`episode.recordingDate` and `episode.publicationDate` are DateTime objects now.
+Available accessors are: year, month, day, hours, minutes, seconds.
+For custom formatting, use `episode.recordingDate.format("Y-m-d H:i:s")` for example.
+Calling `episode.recordingDate` directly is still supported and defaults to the format configured in WordPress.

+**Other Changes**

+* Enhancement: Add refresh buttons for ADN patter and broadcast channel selectors
+* Fix: Avoid "Grey Goo" scenario of self-replicating contributors

+= 1.10.4 =

+* Hotfix: solve migration issue

+= 1.10.3 =

+**Changes to the Templating System**

+* New filter: `padLeft(padCharacter, padLength)` can be used to append a character to the left of the given string until a certain length is reached.
+Example: `{{ "4"|padLeft("0",2) }}` returns "04";
+* For consistency `{{ contributor.avatar }}` is now an object.
+To render an HTML image tag, use `{% include '@contributors/avatar.twig' with {'avatar': contributor.avatar} only %}`.
+* `{{ episode.duration }}` has been turned into an object to enable custom time renderings.
+The duration object has the following accessors: hours, minutes, seconds, milliseconds and totalMilliseconds.

+__DEPRECATIONS/WARNINGS__

+* `{{ episode.duration }}` should not be used any more.
+The default templates are updated but if you have used it in a custom template, you must replace it.
+Example: `{{ episode.duration.hours }}:{{ episode.duration.minutes|padLeft("0",2) }}:{{ episode.duration.seconds|padLeft("0",2) }}`
+* `{{ episode.license.html }}` and `{{ podcast.license.html }}` are deprecated.
+Use `{% include '@core/license.twig' %}` for the previous behaviour of choosing the correct license based on context.
+If you want to be more specific, use `{% include '@core/license.twig' with {'license': episode.license} %}` or `{% include '@core/license.twig' with {'license': podcast.license} %}`.

+**Other Changes**

+* Feature: ADN Module supports broadcasts
+* Enhancement: Contributor shortcode defaults to `donations="yes"` to avoid confusion
+* Enhancement: `[podlove-episode-downloads]` now uses templates internally
+* Enhancement: Added 500px, Last.fm, OpenStreetMap and Soup to Services
+* Enhancement: Use custom contributor social/donation titles as icon titles
+* Enhancement: Template form has a "Save Changes and Continue Editing" button now
+* Enhancement: feed validation is asynchronous now and has improved performance
+* Enhancement: Licenses have a new interface and are compatible with Auphonic now: they can be imported from a finished production and are included when creating a production.
+* Enhancement: Default MySQL character set is utf8 now when creating tables
+* Enhancement: Add datepicker for episode recording date
+* Fix: all default contributors appear in new episodes again
+* Fix: change Tumblr URLs from https to http since Tumblr does not support them
+* Fix: `[podlove-podcast-contributor-list]` shows the correct contributors now
+* Fix: internal template warning when accessing empty contributor roles or groups
+* Fix: episode rendering when no files are available
+* Fix: flattr script in rss feeds
+* Fix: importer issue where sometimes modules would not activate properly

 = 1.10.2 =

 * Feature: add template filter `formatBytes` to format an integer as kilobytes, megabytes etc. Example: `{{ file.size|formatBytes }}`